Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Introduction

-\emph{Introduction.---} Cooling massive objects to quantum ground state plays a vital role in modern physics and technology, including exploration of macroscopic quantum physics \cite{Romero2011, Rahman2019, Sekatski2014, Gonzalez2021}, ultrahigh-precision sensing \cite{Weiss2021, Abbott2016, Prat2017, Mason2019}, new physics beyond the standard model \cite{Moore2021}, dark matter searching \cite{Monteiro2020}, gravitational decoherence \cite{Bassi2017, Blencowe2013}, and toward the classical-quantum boundary \cite{Bertet2001}.
-Among massive systems, levitation of large particle via optical trapping has been studied \cite{Monteiro2020PRA, Guccione2013, Michimura2017}.
-Particularly, cooling magnetic particles becomes the potential massive system for studying the above fields \cite{Huillery2020, Timberlake2019, Brien2019, Jiang2020} via several traps \cite{Seberson2020, Rusconi2017, Gieseler2020} or by being clamped to an ultrahigh-$Q$ mechanical resonator \cite{vinante2011, Fischer2019}.
-Beyond the tiny-sized cooling \cite{Millen2020, Rademacher2020, Delic2020, Leng2021}, millimeter-sized spherical magnets can be levitated above a superconductor in free space \cite{Timberlake2019} or within a microwave cavity \cite{Raut2021}.
+Cooling massive objects to quantum ground state plays a vital role in modern physics and applied technology, including explorations of macroscopic quantum physics \cite{Romero2011, Rahman2019, Sekatski2014, Gonzalez2021}, ultrahigh-precision sensing \cite{Weiss2021, Abbott2016, Prat2017, Mason2019, Cosco2021}, new physics beyond the standard model \cite{Moore2021}, dark matter searching \cite{Monteiro2020, Higgins2024}, gravitational wave detection \cite{Carney2025}, gravitational decoherence \cite{Bassi2017, Blencowe2013}, and toward the classical-quantum boundary \cite{Bertet2001}.
+Hence, levitation devices of massive objects via optical trapping have attracted considerable attention and achieved significant progress \cite{Monteiro2020PRA, Guccione2013, Michimura2017}.
+Nowadays, spherical magnets become potential macroscopic objects to be levitated and motionally cooled \cite{Huillery2020, Timberlake2019, Brien2019, Jiang2020}, confined in several traps \cite{Seberson2020, Rusconi2017, Gieseler2020} or clamped to an ultrahigh-$Q$ mechanical resonator \cite{vinante2011, Fischer2019}.
+Beyond the tiny-sized cooling \cite{Millen2020, Rademacher2020, Delic2020, Leng2021, Streltsov2021}, millimeter-sized spherical magnets can be levitated above a superconductor in free space \cite{Timberlake2019} or within a microwave cavity \cite{Raut2021}.

-As a kind of magnetic levitations, yttrium iron garnet (YIG) can be exploited to form a cavity magnomechanical (CMM) system, where magnons are the quanta of collective spin excitations in YIG \cite{Zhang2016, Lachance2019, Potts2021, Yuan2022}, by the magnetic-dipole interaction \cite{Huebl2013, Tabuchi2014, Zhang2014, Goryachev2014, Bai2015, zhang2015}.
-In CMM system, magnons become key elements in quantum information science and condensed matter physics \cite{Zhang2016, Zhang2023, Zuo2024, Rameshti2022, Yuan2022} due to their low dissipation \cite{Huebl2013, Tabuchi2014} and excellent tunability \cite{zhang2017, Wang2016}.
-A microwave CMM system was proposed to cool the center-of-mass motion of a YIG sphere with an intensive strategy where the coupling of the mechanical to magnon mode is independent of sphere mass \cite{Kani22}.
-It means that this novel mechanism can guarantee the steady cooling rate for center-of-mass motion of spherical YIG from femto- to millimeter-sized.